odysseyindia/odyssey-tours/content/english/tim/itineraries/an-introduction-to-kerala/_index.md

           Kerala countryside.
 Surrounded by simple village life and with the impossibly white sandy beach, Mararikulam is a unique opportunity to escape the world.
-        date: null
+        date: ''
-        etd: null
+        etd: ''
         duration: ''
   - day: 8
     item:
       - type: excursion
         url: >-
           /destinations/india/states/kerala/cities/kochi/excursions/transfer-from-hotel-to-airport/
+        title: Transfer from hotel to airport
         content: >-
-          Today, you drive to Kochi's airport, to connect with your onward flight.
+          Today, you drive to Kochi’s airport, to connect with your onward flight.
-        date: null
+        date: ''
-        etd: null
+        etd: ''
-        duration: null
+        duration: ''
   - day: 9
     item: []
 ---
 Strewn with rivers, lagoons and meandering backwaters, covered in coconut groves and flanked by sunny, palm-fringed beaches, Kerala is a slice of paradise.
 Explore fishing villages where colourful boats stand in the harbour against a backdrop of Chinese fishing nets, unwind aboard your private traditional kettuvallam houseboat as you sail through the uniquely quiet backwaters, and discover a world of exotic spices.